 Details

-This investigation utilized a structured effectiveness framework to identify systemic flaws in current sanctions design by cross-referencing corporate registries with official designation lists.
+This investigation utilised a structured effectiveness framework to identify systemic flaws in current sanctions design by cross-referencing corporate registries with official designation lists.
 By mapping the supply chain of subsidiaries like KazUAV, the analysis traced active evasion vectors and pinpointed how name-based designations fail to capture the underlying legal entities.
-These findings highlight the specific regulatory gaps that allow sanctioned organizations to maintain international market access through restructuring.
+These findings highlight the specific regulatory gaps that allow sanctioned organisations to maintain international market access through restructuring.

 Identifiers Over Names